 Finding a pillow that meets all of your demands can be tricky.
 It's something that's impossible to truly test out in the store, but its use can play a big role in your sleep quality.
 To make sure you're choosing a pillow

 that meets your needs, it's important to understand what to look for.
-In this guide, we'll cover the main considerations you should keep in mind when pillow shopping.
+In this pillow selection guide, we'll cover the main considerations you should keep in mind when pillow shopping.

 Before you start shopping, determine what your sleep style is.
 Generally, there are side sleepers, stomach sleepers and back sleepers.
 The position in which you usually sleep is important because it determines which type of support you require from a pillow, which could help to prevent neck and back pain.

-Here's how to choose the perfect pillow style depending on your sleep position:
+Here's how to choose the right pillow style depending on your sleep position:

 - Side sleepers: Those who sleep on their sides should choose the thickest pillows possible in order to prevent the head from dropping down toward the shoulder.
 These types of high pillows will fill in the gap between the head and neck, creating a support system for the head.